The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/mod-5-oop/7-polymorphism.md

 Q: What bad practice exists this code?

 ## Extends and Super
-To remove the repetitive code AND to establish a relationship betwen `Programmer` and `Person`, we use the `extends` and `super` keywords to define our `Programmer` class:
+To remove the repetitive code AND to establish a relationship between `Programmer` and `Person`, we use the `extends` and `super` keywords to define our `Programmer` class:

 ```js
 class Person {